-Such vehicles will make you pay more significant monthly premiums, considering the history of frequent claims.
+Such vehicles will make you pay more significant monthly premiums due to the history of frequent claims.

-Your car mileage matters in determining the premium rate.
-The more distance you travel each year, the more premium you’ll have to pay, as seen in most instances.
+Your car’s mileage matters in determining the premium rate.
+Generally, the more distance you travel each year, the higher your premium will be.

 If you live in an area where car accidents, thefts, and vandalism are more common, the insurance rates will also be higher.

-As per the stats from Statista, Michigan is reported to have the highest expensive-car insurance premiums at $5,282 in 2020.
+As per stats from Statista (2020), Michigan is reported to have the most expensive car insurance premiums at $5,282.

 Type of Insurance Policy

-For instance, many states require more coverage means you’ll pay more premiums and vice versa.
+For instance, many states require more coverage, which means you’ll pay more premiums, and vice versa.

 How to Choose the Car With the Best Rate